PHTAF/spire-gas-ha/README.md

 ## Important: Data Availability

-Spire typically publishes usage data **one month behind**.
-This means the Energy dashboard will show your most recently completed month, not your current usage.
-This is a limitation of how Spire makes data available and is not something this integration can work around.

 The amount of historical data available will vary by account.
 This integration imports whatever Spire provides — gaps or missing periods in the data reflect what is available from Spire, not a bug in the integration.